Rosh-2/PowerBI-Project/README.md

 4. Understanding preferences for programming languages among data professionals.

 ## How to Access the Data
-The dataset is available in a CSV format for easy use and integration into your data analysis workflows.
-You can download the dataset from the repository and load it into your preferred data analysis tool or programming environment.
+The dataset is available in a .xlsx format for easy use and integration into your data analysis workflows.
+You can download the dataset from the repository and load it into Power BI to start your analysis.